kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 This process is actually good enough to solve most easy to medium difficulty Sudoku puzzles.
 To solve all Sudoku puzzles, we need to implement the search algorithm.
 We will use recursive depth first search with the minimum remaining values heuristic.

 To keep assignments from affecting puzzle states at higher levels of the recursive search, we need a `Clone` method for `puzzleState`.
-Array assignment in Go copies the array, so the original `puzzleState` will not be affected by any changes made to its clone.
+Array assignment in Go copies the array, so in the code below, the original `puzzleState` will not be affected by any changes made to its clone.

 {% highlight go %}
 func (this *puzzleState) Clone() *puzzleState {